Birmingham Peoples Centre

-When you request our service we will collect some personal information about you, including; your name, address, contact telephone numbers, your e-mail address, your date of birth, your sex and your ethnicity.
+When you request our service we will collect some personal information about you, including your contact information: your name, address, contact telephone numbers, your email address and also your gender and date of birth.
 We require this information for a number of different reasons including, communicating with you as we provide our service to you, communication on your behalf with third parties, reporting and research purposes and for marketing and funding raising activities.
-2

 The BPC is committed to protecting your personal information when you are using BPC services.
-We want our services to be safe, transparent and reliable.
+We want our services to be safe, transparent, and reliable.
+For the purpose of the data protection legislation and this notice, we are the ‘data controller’.
+This means we are responsible for deciding how we hold and use personal data about you.
 This Privacy Statement relates to our use of any personal information we collect from you.

 It also relates to our use of any personal information you provide to us by phone, SMS, email, in letters and other correspondence and in person.

 To provide you with the full range of BPC services, we sometimes need to collect information about you.